HamzaDincer/HamzaDincer/README.md

 # Hi there, I'm Hamza Dincer! 👋

-I'm a passionate Software Developer based in Toronto, Canada.
-I specialize in designing and developing AI chatbots and have experience with JavaScript, AWS, Svelte, and more.
+Blending a rich academic background of cognitive science with cutting-edge software engineering, I bring a unique perspective to real-life applications of theoretical concepts.
+My transition to software development was driven by the desire to make tangible contributions using my skills.

+As a Junior Software Developer, I am proficient in JavaScript, Python, AI&Machine Learning and AWS, which enables me to create innovative and impactful solutions.
+My academic experience not only equips me with deep theoretical knowledge but also fosters an out-of-the-box thinking approach that I apply in the industry.

+I am known for my quick learning ability and for taking charge in challenging situations, ensuring that project goals are met with creativity and efficiency.
+I am excited to continue merging academic insights with practical software development, pushing boundaries and driving progress in the tech world.

 ---

 ### 🔍 About Me
 - 💼 Currently working at **Zyfera** as a Junior Software Developer
 - 🌐 Working on a [personal website](https://hamza-dincer.vercel.app) showcasing my skills and projects
-- 🎓 Developed projects like the Trust Game Experiment and contributed to industry challenges
+- 🎓 Developed projects like the Trust Game Experiment, TheRoom, and contributed to Webdroid, Imentis, Industry challenge of eScore etc.
-- 🌱 Actively learning new technologies and advancing my skills in AI development
+- 🌱 Actively learning new technologies and advancing my skills

 ### 💻 Tech Stack